Brooke Shields: Personal life

 As a child, Shields lived with her mother on Manhattan's Upper East Side.
 In 1990, she purchased a ranch near Big Timber, Montana.
 She also maintained a home in Los Angeles, which she purchased in 1998 and sold in 2022.

 In the 1990s, Shields promoted physical fitness as an extension of femininity, maintaining that femininity and athletics are compatible.

 Despite coming out against the fur industry in 1989, Shields later went on to create her own mink fur coat at Kopenhagen Fur.
 She dated actor Dean Cain while studying at Princeton University.

 Shields has been married twice.
 In 1993, she began a relationship with Andre Agassi; the couple married in 1997 and divorced in 1999.

 In 1999, she met television writer Chris Henchy through common friends.
 The pair wed in 2001.
 They have two daughters, Rowan Francis Henchy, born May 15, 2003, and Grier Hammond Henchy, born April 18, 2006.
 As of 2012, they were living in Greenwich Village, New York City.
+Connie Simpson served as Grier's nanny.

+In a 2023 interview with People magazine, she told of being raped when she was in her twenties by a Hollywood executive.